mrspeaker/Omega500/README.md

 - Perf: dirty rectangles
 - Math: Swarm/flock algo
 - Maps: block selecting (iso)
-- Jams: font "template" images ready to be traced over for game jams
 - Jams: Random/classic colour palettes
-- Jams: Not a Ω issue - but script conversion from WAV/AIFF to MP3 & OGG.
+- Jams: Not Ω, but - but script conversion from WAV/AIFF to MP3 & OGG.
+- Jams: Not Ω, but - quick set up for grunt.

 ## inFAQ: